coolnikitav/CodingLearning/Python/Notes/divide_and_conquer_algorithm.md

 - S1 and S2 are given strings
 - Convert S2 to S1 using delete, insert, or replace operations
 - Find the minimum count of edit operations

+# Zero One Knapsack Problem

+Problem statement:
+- Given the weights and profits of N items
+- Find the maximum profit within given capacity of C
+- Items cannot be broken